Gateway Expressway: History

 The intention of the Gateway Expressway project is to mitigate transportation problems in Pinellas County, where several expressway projects were cancelled in the 1970s and 1980s, leaving the county without any major limited-access thoroughfares except for I-275.
 Significant upgrades to US 19 in the 2000s improved traffic flow north–south in the county.
 However, only local roads travel east–west.
 The Gateway Expressway project had been identified for a long time as a priority project to improve traffic flow in Pinellas County.

 The project was announced by Governor Rick Scott in a press conference with local officials on February 17, 2014.
 It had been in the works for 15 years.
 Construction began in November 2017 at a cost of $598 million.
 The project was not expected to be funded for another 15–20 years.
-Funding will be provided by the Federal Highway Administration ($153 million), Penny for Pinellas funds ($53 million), and the State of Florida (remainder of project costs).
-The project was officially completed on April 26, 2024, and was open free of charge for 7 days.
+Funding was provided by the Federal Highway Administration ($153 million), Penny for Pinellas funds ($53 million), and the State of Florida (remainder of project costs).
+The project was officially completed on April 26, 2024, and the highway was open free of charge for 7 days.